nowaproj/docs/docs/data-connections/supabase/auth.md

 ## 6. Add Sign-In Error Logic

-In this section, I show you how you can display an error notification if the login fails.
+I show you how you can display an error notification if the login fails.

 How can you do it:
 1. Click on **+** next to **OnError**.